wp-plugins/gatorpeeps-tools/readme.txt

 This plugin would simply not be possible without the magnificent [Twitter Tools](http://alexking.org/projects/wordpress) plugin created by Alex King.
 We have adapted Alex's original plugin to work with the Gatorpeeps API so we can't claim credit for this plugin at all!
 Thanks Alex!

-== History ==
+== Changelog ==

+= 1.4 =
+* Tested on Wordpress 2.8.2.
+No changes needed to be made to source code.
+* Implemented new Changelog format for Wordpress Plugins.

+= 1.3 =
-* 2009-07-22 = Version bumped to 2.8.2
+* Version bumped and tested on version 2.8.2.

+= 1.2 =
-* 2009-05-06 = Replaced the gatorurl permalink shortening function from fopen to curl.
+* Replaced the gatorurl permalink shortening function from fopen to curl.
 Dreamhost & Mediatemple don't support fopen.

+= 1.1 =
-* 2009-05-04 = Fixed the relative timestamp in sidebar peeps.
+* Fixed the relative timestamp in sidebar peeps.
-* 2009-05-04 = Fixed a bug where fopen wasn't supported on server.
+* Fixed a bug where fopen wasn't supported on server.
 We now check if fopen is supported before converting to short url.
-* 2009-05-04 = Fixed some php fatal errors with rewriting of the global $peeps.
+* Fixed some php fatal errors with rewriting of the global $peeps.

+= 1.0 =
-* 2009-05-03 = Version 1.0 released.
+* Version 1.0 released.
 Adapted to Gatorpeeps API.